Summary: This page explains course activities, policies, and recommendations.

 I do not believe in "grading on a curve"; I would be pleased if you all earned A's in this course.

-Successfully undertaking an activity for extra credit will add 1/2 of a percentage point to your final score.
-I will propose opportunities for extra credit throughout the semester, and you may propose ideas as well.
+Successfully undertaking an activity for extra credit will add 1/2 of a percentage point to your final score, up to 3 points total.
+I will propose opportunities for extra credit throughout the semester---often talks on CS-related topics, but sometimes programming activities.
+You may propose ideas as well.

 Because I realize that computer science does not

 students, I reward effort as well as outcome.
-Hence, students who make
+Hence, every student who

-good faith effort in this class will pass the class
+makes the effort to learn in this class will pass with at least

-turning in every homework assignment, and spending the requisite time
+turning in every homework assignment and lab write-up, and spending the

 on each examination.